AviatrixSystems/Docs/HowTos/copilot_getting_started.rst

     c.
 Configure your controller to send netflow data to your *old copilot* (Controller > Settings > Logging > Netflow Agent.
 See "Enable Netflow for CoPilot FlowIQ Data" for details.
     d.
 Configure your controller to send syslog data to your *old copilot*(Controller > Settings > Logging > Remote Syslog.
 See "Enable Syslog for CoPilot Security Audit Data" for details.
     e.
 At the applicable CSP portal for the *old copilot* VM, you can remove the access rules that were added to open TCP ports 9200 and 443 from *new copilot* source IP.
+    f.
+Remove your new copilot and its associated cloud resources.

 10. (**Verify data migration**) To verify the data are migrated on the *new copilot*: